 Aluminum vs Steel Flatbed Trailers

 The materials used for the construction of each flatbed is another way they vary.
-Whether a flatbed is made from steel or aluminum depends on the manufacturer and intended purpose of each trailer.
+Whether a flatbed is made from steel or aluminum depends on the manufacturer and the intended purpose of each trailer.

 It’s important to note that the total amount of cargo weight your flatbed can carry depends on the materials used in its creation.